runionnayrb/BackstageOS/replit.md

 ## System Architecture

+**Show-Centric Design**: Everything is tied to specific shows/projects with no data crossover between productions.

 ### Frontend Architecture
 - **Framework**: React 18 with TypeScript
 - **Build Tool**: Vite for fast development and optimized builds